pritesh1991/LocatorLens/README.md

 ## LocatorLens and Appium Inspector Workflows

 LocatorLens is built for Appium-based workflows and is inspired by the fast visual feedback people expect from inspector tools like Appium Inspector.
-LocatorLens is an independent Chrome extension and is not affiliated with or endorsed by the Appium project.

 | Feature | LocatorLens | Appium Inspector / Desktop Inspector Workflow |
 |---------|:-----------:|:----------------:|